Ericsson/ecchronos/docs/ECCTOOL.md

 ### run-repair

 `ecctool run-repair` subcommand is used to run a manual repair.
+The manual repair will be triggered in ecChronos, which will group sub-ranges by nodes that have them in common.
+Afterwards, each sub-range will be repaired once through Cassandra JMX interface.
 This subcommand has no mandatory parameters.

 #### Example